rivera944/kotlin-web-site/docs/topics/tour/kotlin-tour-intermediate-null-safety.md

         <img src="icon-7-todo.svg" width="20" alt="Seventh step" /> <a href="kotlin-tour-intermediate-libraries-and-apis.md">Libraries and APIs</a></p>
 </tldr>

-In the beginner's tour, you learned how to handle `null` values in your code, but there are also use cases when using null safety features can be helpful.
+In the beginner tour, you learned how to handle `null` values in your code, but there are also use cases when using null safety features can be helpful.

 ## Smart casts and safe casts